crums-io/stowkwik/README.md

 > `$ mvn javadoc:javadoc`

-If your `JAVA_HOME` environment variable is not set you'll need to set it for this to work.
-On MacOS, you do this with

-> `$ export JAVA_HOME="$(/usr/libexec/java_home -v 10.0)"`

-which is a pain in the arse.
-(Note the funky version number--not a typo :/ )

 ## How to Use

-This [API](https://github.com/gnahraf/stowkwik/tree/master/src/main/java/com/gnahraf/stowkwik) calls an object store an `ObjectManager`.
-Right now there are 4 types of these:
+This [API](https://github.com/crums-io/stowkwik/tree/master/src/main/java/io/crums/stowkwik) calls an object store an `ObjectManager`.
+Right now there are 3 types of these:

 * `FileManager`
 * `BytesManager`
 * `BinaryObjectManager`
-* `XmlObjectManager`

-All these are views on a managed [`HexPath`](https://github.com/gnahraf/stowkwik/blob/master/src/main/java/com/gnahraf/io/HexPath.java) directory structure.
+All these are views on a managed [`HexPath`](https://github.com/crums-io/stowkwik/blob/master/src/main/java/com/gnahraf/io/HexPath.java) directory structure.

 `FileManager` is the simplest and requires virtually no setup.
 It uses a file's raw contents to compute its hash.
 It supports 2